 The most significant impact of this choice is that we dropped all of the events from the local mine with example seismograms shown in Figure 5.
 The source for those seismograms is without doubt an active surface mine whose boundary is only 2.5 km west of station TPK.
-Figure 4 is thus incomplete, as it does not show any events from this potentially useful data source.
-Review of data from initial detector runs that detected these events indicates that this mine blasts at least once per day during the workweek.
-There are thus a large number of seismograms like Figure 5 that could be used in future studies, for example of wave propagation at high frequencies.
-Note that this Figure clearly shows the theoretically expected suppression of the Rayleigh wave with depth.
+Figure 4 is thus incomplete, as it shows only one event from this potentially useful data source.
+Review of data from initial testing when these events were automatically detected indicates that this mine blasts at least once per day during the workweek.
+There are thus a large number of seismograms like Figure 5 that could be used in future studies.
+Note that this Figure shows clearly the theoretically expected suppression of the Rayleigh wave with depth.
 With the true amplitude scaling of Figure 5, the Rayleigh wave is barely visible on any of the stations in the 4000s subarray.